luiscruz/course_sustainableSE/2026/p1_measuring_software/g10_daemon_tax.md

 ![Figure 5: Cumulative energy usage over run time](img/g10_daemon_tax/fig5_cumulative_runtime.png)

 Based on the data, some tests have been performed.
 These are namely the Shapiro-Wilks Normality Test for both Docker and Podman and the Welch Independent t-test.
 Also, Cohen's d and the 95% confidence interval of mean difference between the Docker and Podman trials have been calculated.
 All tests have been performed on the cumulative energy consumption per trial.
+We chose to compare cumulative energy consuption over power usage because a significant part of the trials was the starting of the containers.
+This, together with the inclusion of the stopping of the containers make the trial represent a bounded scenario rather than a continuous use case, which is why we deemed energy a more fitting metric than power.
 The results are as follows:

 | Test | Result |
 |----------|---------|